Logarithmic negative tangency and root stacks: Refined punctured theory: construction and examples

 A key structural result established in the above paper is that $\upeta$ is virtually smooth and strict, while $\uptheta$ is logarithmically \'etale and strict.
 It is important to note that, in sharp contrast to the positive tangency setting, the latter two stacks are typically reducible, non-reduced, and non-equidimensional.
 In the smooth topology, they are locally isomorphic to monomial subschemes in toric varieties.

-\begin{remark}[Relationship to global contact orders] The numerical data above should be compared to the \textbf{global contact orders} appearing in~\cite[Definition~2.29]{PuncturedMaps}, which record slightly more refined information.
+\begin{remark}[Relationship to global contact orders] The numerical data above should be compared to the \textbf{global contact orders} appearing in~\cite[Definition~2.40]{PuncturedMaps}, which record slightly more refined information.
 Tropically, a global contact order specifies a cone $\upsigma \in \Sigma$ to whose star the vertex supporting the marking leg must map, and a direction vector emanating from this cone and giving the slope along the marking leg.
 The latter belongs to the groupification of the lattice of a cone in the star of $\upsigma$.
 This setup is well-adapted to the splitting problem, where it is desirable to impose that an irreducible component of the source curve is mapped to a specific boundary stratum.

 Our setup in \Cref{def: numerical data} takes all $\upsigma=0$.
 This does not dramatically change the theory.
 Moduli spaces corresponding to the choices $\upsigma \neq 0$ appear as boundary strata in the moduli space corresponding to $\upsigma=0$.
-Our setup is necessary in order to formulate the correspondence between refined punctured and orbifold Gromov--Witten theory.
+Our setup is necessary in order to formulate the correspondence between refined punctured and orbifold Gromov--Witten theory, since the discrete data for the orbifold theory do not distinguish the $\upsigma \neq 0$ loci as spaces in their own right.
 However, the refined punctured theory (\Cref{sec: refined punctured class}) is itself well-defined in the general setting of global contact orders.

 Another difference is that we do not distinguish between cones spanned by the same set of rays, working always with respect to the global framing \eqref{eqn: global framing}.
 Again, this does not result in any dramatic changes. \end{remark}